gfxfundamentals/webgl2-fundamentals/webgl/lessons/webgl-and-alpha.md

 ### #5) Handling Images

-My default if you are loading images with alpha into WebGL.
-WebGL will provide the values as they are in the PNG file with color values not premultiplied.
+By default if you are loading images with alpha into WebGL, WebGL will provide the values as they are in the file with color values not premultiplied.
 This is generally what I'm used to for OpenGL programs because it's lossless whereas pre-multiplied is lossy.

     1, 0.5, 0.5, 0  // RGBA

-Is a possible value un-premultiplied whereas pre-multiplied it's an impossible value because `a = 0` which means `r`, `g`, and `b` have to be zero.
+Is a possible un-premultiplied value whereas pre-multiplied it's an impossible value because `a = 0` which means `r`, `g`, and `b` have to be zero.

-You can have WebGL pre-multiply the alpha if you want.
+When loading an image you can have WebGL pre-multiply the alpha if you want.
 You do this by setting `UNPACK_PREMULTIPLY_ALPHA_WEBGL` to true like this

     gl.pixelStorei(gl.UNPACK_PREMULTIPLY_ALPHA_WEBGL, true);